Hakarat HaTov: Thanking publicly

 There is a publicly said prayer for giving thanks for surviving an illness or danger, Birkhat HaGomel, which is recited before a Torah scroll.
 Sometimes Jews publicly give thanks with a Seudas Hodaa, a public meal of thanksgiving.

-At the Passover Seder, Jews sing the song "Dayenu", the theme of which is that even if the Jewish people hadn't received all the blessings they did, they would still have been thankful for what they did receive.
+At the Passover Seder, Jews sing the song "Dayenu", the theme of which is that even if the Jewish people had not received all the blessings they did, they would still have been thankful for what they did receive.